Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Fast NVMe SSDs require a host with an M.2 slot.
 Most computers released in the past five years have at least one of these slots built-in, but you can upgrade to one on almost all desktop computers via a PCIe adapter.

-The currently fastest NVMe drives use PCIe 5.0, available in the latest hardware.
-Alternatively, PCIe 4.0 and PCIe 3.0 counterparts are also viable in most cases.
+The fastest NVMe drives currently use PCIe 5.0, which also requires the latest motherboard, CPU, and RAM to show their true potential.
+Alternatively, PCIe 4.0 and PCIe 3.0 counterparts are also viable in all cases.
+All PCIe NVMe SSDs can work with all PCIe motherboards, regardless of the revision, at the speed of the slower party.

 Performance